-The True Story of How Twitter Helped Lead Sarah Hyland to Her Forever Love
+The True Story of How Twitter Helped Lead Sarah Hyland to Her Forever Love With Wells Adams

 But it had been long enough for her to learn one huge perk: "He's more anal and cleaner than I am.
 So, it's great for me."

-As for any power struggles between his bloodhound Carl and Boo, the chocolate lab she had adopted with Sherwood, "The dogs are amazing," she shared.
+As for any power struggles between his bloodhound Carl and Boo, the chocolate lab she adopted with Sherwood, "The dogs are amazing," she shared.
 "Boo is more of a dominant alpha personality where Carl is an alpha-sized dog.
 But they're having fun finally playing, and it's really nice to see Boo finally play with a dog her own size."

 For fans of Hyland it's been equally heart-warming to see her land in such an enviable romance.
 "Sarah's friends love and accept Wells," notes the source, "and say he treats Sarah very well."
-That much was evidenced by the thought and effort he put into marking their first anniversary this past September.
+That much was evidenced by the thought and effort he put into marking their first anniversary last September.

 "I take a lot of Polaroids all the time," she told E!
 News, launching into an explanation of his gift.
 "He took all the Polaroids I take and put them in his typewriter and wrote things on them.
 Then he bought a leather-bound journal that you can put pictures in...He's amazing."

-He's certainly astonishing enough that Hyland can't help but envision forever and the picture-perfect journey they'll create one Polaroid at a time.
-Immortalizing their anniversary on Instagram, she wrote, "1 year ago today, You asked to hold my purse when I was dancing.
+Also commemorating their anniversary on Instagram, she wrote, "1 year ago today, You asked to hold my purse when I was dancing.
 In that moment you took my heart.
 You then gave me my last first kiss."

-So the idea that they'll one day be kissing in front of an altar is not so much out of the question.
+And now the plan is to kiss in front of the altar one day.
+A month ago, Adams popped the question with what WP Diamonds CEO Andrew Brown estimated to E!
+News was a white 5-carat Oval cut diamond, "most likely F or G color and VS clarity," on a simple thin band that, from a jeweler such as Lorraine Schwartz would probably run $175,000 to $200,000.

-But televised vows definitely are.
-"My family would be involved, and they would ruin the entire experience because they're crazy," Adams explained to Us Weekly.
+"My family would be involved, and they would ruin the entire experience because they're crazy," Adams mused to Us Weekly about hypothetical on-air nuptials.
 "They would have too much fun at the wedding, and that would be a whole other story.
-Chris Harrison would kick my brother of of a party and be like, 'You're too drunk, you need to leave.'"
+Chris Harrison would kick my brother out of a party and be like, 'You're too drunk, you need to leave.'"

 Still, he'd be open to the idea of The Bachelor's venerable host officiating the whole affair as long as cameras weren't in tow.
 "Maybe...he's good at it."

-And should the duo decided to go in that direction, Harrison is ready, able and very willing.
+But should the duo decide to go that route, Harrison sounded ready, able and very willing when we asked him a year ago.
 "The only thing I do know is that if and when they do get married—and again, I hope they do—it will be the best party ever because they are both awesome," he told E!
-News this summer.
+News.
 "They both are a good time in a can.
 They both are so anything goes with them."

 View this post on Instagram